sunnyvalechha/Kubernetes-Commands/README.md

 # Taints and Tolerations

 - Kubernetes schedules workloads across nodes based on resource availability and constraints.
 But what if you want to prevent certain workloads from running on specific nodes?
-That’s where Taints and Tolerations come in.
+That’s where Taints and Tolerations comes in.

 * Taints are applied to nodes to hold-off specific pods unless those pods have a matching toleration.
 * Tolerations are applied to pods, allowing them to bypass taints and run on tainted nodes.
-* Labels are used to attract/schedule pods to certain nodes and taints are used to repel pods away from certain nodes.
+* Labels v/s Taints: Labels are used to attract/schedule pods to certain nodes and taints are used to repel pods away from certain nodes.

 - Kubernetes supports three taint effects:
-1. NoSchedule → Prevents pods from being scheduled on the node unless they have a matching toleration.
+1. NoSchedule → Pod will not scheduled on the node unless they have a matching toleration.
-2. PreferNoSchedule → Softly discourages scheduling pods on the node but does not enforce it.
+2. PreferNoSchedule → System will try to avoid placing a pod on a node, but does not enforce it.
 3. NoExecute → Immediately evicts existing pods unless they have a matching toleration.

 # Kube-bench (Security and compliance)